AsthaGarg16/solar-share/contracts/README.md

 # SolarShare Smart Contracts

 This directory contains the core Solidity smart contracts that power the SolarShare protocol.
-To ensure security, modularity, and ease of testing, the system is separated into two logical layers: **Asset Tokenization** and **Automated Revenue**.
+To ensure security, modularity, and ease of testing, the system is separated into logical layers, with a dedicated frontend to handle user interactions.

 ---

 ## Part 1: Core Asset & Governance
+*Maintained by: [Teammate 1 Name]*

 ### `SolarShareToken.sol`
 This is the master registry for the physical solar asset and its fractional owners.